jdauphant/developers-documentation/_scalingo_api/scm_integrations.md

 --- row ---

-## Delete/Unlink an SCM integration from your account
+## Delete/Unlink an SCM Integration From Your Account

 --- row ---

 `DELETE https://auth.scalingo.com/v1/scm_integrations/[:id]`

-Unlink a SCM platform from your account.
+Unlink an SCM platform from your account.

 ||| col |||